codefeedr/maven-scraper/README.md

-# Incremental Maven releaes to Kafka
+# Incremental Maven releases to Kafka
 This Python script scrapes [maven-repository.com](maven-repository) and forwards it to Kafka.

 ## Prerequisites